J. M. Dent: Later years and legacy

 In A Sinking Island, Hugh Kenner wrote:

 "Destiny beckoned J. M. Dent toward the kingdom of books, and without ever learning to spell he became an influential bookman.
 He was small, lame, tight-fisted, and apt to weep under pressure, a performance that could disconcert authors and employees.
 When his temper had risen like a flame he'd scream; the scream, one employee recalled, was what broke men's spirits.
 His paroxysms were famous; a Swedish specialist thought of prescribing a pail of cold water for Dent to plunge his head into.
 For editing the Library he paid Ernest Rhys three guineas a volume—what senior office-boys might earn in two weeks.
 Dent's ungovernable passion was for bringing Books to the People.
 He remembered when he'd longed to buy books he couldn't afford.
 Yes, you could make the world better.
 He even thought cheap books might prevent wars."

 Despite having an impressive range of literature, Dent prevented classics of dubious morals, such as Moll Flanders, from being printed.
-The First World War slowed the production of books and Dent did not live to see the one thousand volume mark reached in 1956.
-J. M. Dent died in 1926, on the 9th May in Croydon, England.
+The First World War slowed the production of books and Dent did not live to see the one thousand-volume mark reached in 1956.
+J. M. Dent died in 1926, on 9 May in Croydon, England.

-In 1986 Dent & Sons was sold to Weidenfeld & Nicolson.
+In 1986, Dent & Sons was sold to Weidenfeld & Nicolson.
 It now forms an imprint of the Orion Publishing Group.
 The registered companies of J. M. Dent & Sons and Everyman's Library were retained by the Dent family and are now, respectively, an investment company, Malaby Holdings Ltd, and Malaby Martin Ltd, a niche development company.
 A new sister company Malaby Biogas Ltd was created in 2009 as a pioneering renewable energy and sustainable development business.